How to Get Your Partner into Couples Therapy (Without Begging or Fighting)

 Couples therapy isn’t about blaming—it’s about transforming the patterns you’re both trapped in.

-And guess what?
 Once one partner gets truly serious, the other almost always comes along.

 You Don’t Have to Do This Alone